Skip to main content

 Key Takeaways

-- At 3.64% fed funds, Boeing's 336-day CCC means financing nearly a year of working capital — costing hundreds of millions annually
+• At 3.64% Fed funds and a 4.26% 10-year yield, Boeing's 336-day CCC means financing nearly a year of working capital — hundreds of millions annually

 Apple collects cash from customers 34 days before paying suppliers.
 Boeing waits 336 days.
-That gap — measured by the cash conversion cycle — explains more about business quality than any earnings call.
+That 370-day gap — measured by the cash conversion cycle — explains more about business quality than any earnings call, and at today's 3.64% Fed funds rate it shows up directly in interest income or interest expense.

 The cash conversion cycle (CCC) tracks how many days a company takes to convert inventory investments into cash from sales.
-Negative means the company gets paid first and pays suppliers later, effectively running on other people's money.
-Positive means capital sits tied up in inventory and receivables, costing real money at today's 3.64% federal funds rate.
+Negative means the company gets paid first and pays suppliers later, effectively running on other people's money and earning interest on that float.
+Positive means capital sits tied up in inventory and receivables — and with the 10-year Treasury at 4.36% setting a hard floor under corporate borrowing rates, every day of locked capital has a real carrying cost.

-Most investors skip the CCC because it requires pulling three balance sheet components.
+Most investors skip the CCC because it requires pulling three numbers from the balance sheet and cross-referencing them with two from the income statement.
 That creates an edge for those who don't skip it.

 The Formula and Its Three Components